ardatan/graphql-mesh/.changeset/orange-coats-agree.md

 If the endpoint returns invalid result;
 ```
 Failed to generate the schema for the source "supergraph"
-Supergraph SDL must be a string, but got an invalid result from ./fixtures/supergraph-invalid.graphql instead.
+Supergraph source must be a valid GraphQL SDL string or a parsed DocumentNode, but got an invalid result from ./fixtures/supergraph-invalid.graphql instead.
 Got result: type Query {

 Got error: Syntax Error: Expected Name, found <EOF>.